Looking for information about your firm's panel status?

 Gen H conveyancing panel to see if you are entitled to a reason.

-Gen H conveyancing panel was suspended but was reinstated on appeal, do I need to include this information on my application for CQS accreditation?
+Gen H conveyancing panel was terminated but was reinstated on appeal, do I need to include these details on my CQS application?

 removal, date of appeal and any reason given for reinstatement.
 This

-should not negatively affect your application but gives the CQS team viability as to what has gone on.
+should not negatively affect your firm’s application but gives the Law Society a complete picture of what has happened.

 Gen H

 conveyancing panel and scheduled to complete a remortgage within the next week.
-My file does not contain a Mortgage Deed for the client to sign.
+I can not locate a Mortgage Deed for the client to execute.

 Who do I contact at Gen H to get a duplicate Deed?

 to obtain standard documents.
-The CML Handbook includes an individual question for banks to reveal who to contact to obtain standard documents.
+The The Council of Mortgage Lenders Handbook has an express question for lenders to establish who to contact to obtain standard documents.

 Gen H in their Part 2’s state: